 For our internal job postings we are strengthening support frameworks to dispel any doubts that potential applicants may have, for example by holding discussion meetings where information is exchanged beforehand, and implementing programs that provide support after taking up the new post.
 As a result of these initiatives, the number of internal job applicants has increased significantly over the last two years.
 Also, the number of applicants for the concurrent assignment program, which provides opportunities for employees to be involved in other work they are interested in while maintaining their primary duties, increased 30% year–on-year to over 160 applicants.

 As for external opportunities, the concurrent assignment program via which employees work some days at Mizuho and other days at another company, and the part-time work program for employees to operate their own businesses outside of work hours, have enabled around 300 employees to begin new initiatives in the year and a half since the launch of these programs.
 These, along with other initiatives, are steadily heightening the awareness of each employee to the importance of proactively learning and taking on challenges.

 Furthermore, we have also introduced "second career" job postings and a flexible retirement age system as opportunities for middle-age and older employees to take on new challenges for the next step in their careers.

 No. of applicants for internal job postings (no. of people)

 Example of concurrent assignment outside Mizuho

-For example, we will increase opportunities for communication between managers and employees in the course of the evaluation process, and in addition to providing thorough feedback on issues hindering growth and the employee's actions, we will focus on enhancing training to improve managers' skills as evaluators.
+Also, we will increase opportunities for communication between managers and employees in the course of the evaluation process, and in addition to providing thorough feedback on issues hindering growth and the employee's actions in a 1–on–1 setting, we will focus on improving managers' skills as evaluators.